abghim/gee/README.md

 - save bindings: C-x C-s, C-z (this does NOT suspend, saves and exits)
 - quit: C-x C-c
  => more to be added soon.

+ ## Use of Generative A.I.
+ ChatGPT 5.1 was used for minor debugging purposes to a limited extent throughout src/main.rs.
+ OpenAI Codex was used to write multi-line-insert and delete logic.